danielsflavia/algolia-connector/docs/setup.md

 3. Register the endpoint in the `ENDPOINTS` list
 4. Update the `Handler.do_GET()` to handle your new path

-Your new metric will now appear in the index UI and respond to HTTP requests.
+Your new metric will now appear in the index page and respond to HTTP requests.